Poshy163/Sharesight-API/README.md

 + token_file = 'sharesight_token.txt'
 + debugging = False
++ useEdge = False (Edge is the developer testing profile/account, it has a different root URL)

 Setting token_file to be 'HA.txt' will append the client ID to sharesight_token. eg: sharesight_token_4123213214123.txt